|

 Default: False

-If set, mail will expand aliases in the address header field
+will expand aliases in the address header field

 address header fields are left intact while composing, the alias